More Programs

 • Where can I purchase a textbook?

-Textbooks can be obtained from a variety of sources, including Amazon, former students, or through the Canadian School Book Exchange.
+Textbooks can be obtained from a variety of sources including websites like Amazon or former students.
+Please note the Canadian School Book Exchange recently closed its business.

-• What technical requirements do I need for online learning?
+• What technical requirements do I need for Flex Fridays?

 A computer with a robust internet connection is necessary as synchronous learning will take place on Zoom.
 Access to a printer is also required.